 - Transfer mushrooms topside down onto a baking sheet.
 Stuff each one with the crab mixture. *Top mushrooms with remaining cheese.

 - Bake for about 18 minutes, until the cheese is melted and golden.

-- Remove from the oven and let sit 5 minutes before serving.
+- Remove from the oven and let it sit for 5 minutes before serving.